aruna09/calculator-behavior/addition.md

 Scenario: Typing operator more than once

-  Given: the calculator is turned ON
+  Given: the calculator is ON

-  When: multiple operators are given instead of a single operator
+  When: the user enters more than one operator

   Then: Alert user about the discrepancy

 Scenario: Addition of more than 2 numbers

-  Given: the calculator is turned ON
+  Given: the calculator is ON

-  When: more than two number are added
+  When: the user enters more than two numbers

   Then: perform addition on all the provided operands.

 Scenario: Adding numbers where the result goes out of range

-  Given: the calculator is turned ON
+  Given: the calculator is ON

-  When: two large numbers are entered as operands.
+  When: the user enters two large numbers operands.

   Then: Alert user of "Number too large" and show a shortened version of the result.

-Scenario: 6+* is provided as input?
+Scenario: User gives 6+* as input?

-  Given: the calculator is turned ON
+  Given: the calculator is ON

-  When: wrong input is provided
+  When: user gives wrong input
-  OR only one operand is provided instead of two
+  OR enters only one operand
-  OR operators given at wrong places
+  OR enters operators at wrong places

   Then: Alert the user about the Wrong Input

 Scenario:Identify operation

-  Given: the calculator is turned ON
+  Given: the calculator is ON

-  When: an operator is entered
+  When: user enters an operator

   Then: able to identify the operator

 Scenario: Converse operation

-  Given: the calculator is turned ON
+  Given: the calculator is ON

   When: I type operand 2 + operand 1